-When applying for a job as a special education teacher, emphasize your education and certifications in your resume as well as all previous classroom experience.
-The following tips, along with the sample resume included below, can help.
+When applying for a job as a special education teacher, it's important to emphasize your education and certifications in your resume. as well as all previous classroom experience.

 What to Include in Your Resume

 Highlight your education and credentials: Teaching jobs typically require specific degrees and certifications, so be sure to highlight your education.
 Include an “Education” resume section towards the top of your document, so it is one of the first things an employer sees.

 Include all teaching experiences: It is essential to especially highlight your experience working in special education settings.

 If you have limited teaching experience, you can also include student teaching, internships, volunteer work, and co-curricular activities that are relevant to teaching.